msoe-vex/docs/source/deprecated/machine-setup/install-sphinx.rst

 .. warning::

-    It is important that you remember to source the virtual enviroment each time you open a terminal session and want to interact with the docs repo.
+    It is important that you remember to source the virtual environment each time you open a terminal session and want to interact with the docs repo.

     If you forget, you will get errors about packages not being available.